 - 1. Log on to the DC Agent machine with domain and local administrator privileges. - 2.
-Open a command prompt (Start > Run > cmd). - 3.
-Navigate to the Websense bin directory (C:\Program Files or Program Files (x86)\Websense\Web Security\bin, by default). - 4.
+Open a command prompt (Start > Run > cmd) or the Windows Powershell. - 3.
+Navigate to the Websense bin directory (C:\Program Files\Websense\Web Security\bin, by default). - 4.
 Use the following command to manually uninstall the DC Agent service: